Cockroach Control: Get Rid of Cockroaches Step-by-Step

 More than $1.5 billion a year is spent controlling cockroaches in the United States alone.
 Their presence is so objectionable that roaches are considered among the worst domestic pests.

 Cockroaches consume human foodstuffs and contaminate them with saliva and excrement.
-They are also responsible for transmitting diseases such as the bacteria which cause food poisoning and are a significant source of allergies indoors, second only to house dust.
+They are responsible for transmitting diseases such as the bacteria which cause food poisoning and are a significant source of allergies indoors, second only to house dust.

-Adult house-infesting roaches are medium to large insects (1/2 – 2 inches long, depending on species) that vary in color from a light reddish brown to black.
+Adult house-infesting cockroaches are medium to large insects (1/2 – 2 inches long, depending on species) that vary in color from a light reddish brown to black.

 Note: The cockroach evolved as a scavenger of decaying plant materials; as a result, it prefers carbohydrates to protein and fat.

 Adult female roaches produce egg capsules or egg cases known as oothecae, which may contain up to 50 eggs, and they carry these egg cases around protruding from the tip of their abdomen.